 Stranger Things had fans gripped in 2016 as residents of Hawkins banded together to rescue Will from the Upside Down.
-The finale left many questions unanswered, so it's good to know that in October 2017 the show will return for Season 2.
+The finale left many questions unanswered, but hopefully we'll get some relief when the hit show returns tomorrow for its second season.

-The Duffer brothers have also just confirmed that they will continue with Stranger Things beyond Season 2, creating a third and fourth season.
+The Duffer brothers have confirmed that they will continue with Stranger Things beyond Season 2, creating a third and fourth season.
 The fourth season will be the last.

 Once again an exclusive to Netflix, Stranger Things 2 is set in Fall 1984, and revisits the characters from season one a year on.
 Netflix has already revealed the chapter names for each of the nine episodes, and some details can be gleaned from trailers and interviews with the cast.